A LOT ABOUT MY FAMILY

 It was a whole new adventure where they resided near Atlanta, and God showed up in the hard and lonely places and revealed more clearly what it looks like when He says He will do a new thing and bring streams in the desert.
 They have seen God bring all kinds of new to them: new opportunities, new friends, new experiences.
 And in all of it, they find themselves learning how to real life.

 Now that takes us up to 2017 and there is so much more.
-So in a few days you can check back here and my beautiful wife will have caught us all up!
+Soon you can check back here and my beautiful wife will have caught us all up!
 Because we all know I (Mike) did not write this all up.
 It’s incredibly well written!